St John the Baptist Church, Reid: Interior

+The entrance walls contain three medieval stones of significance, marked by plaques.
+The oldest is a 12th century stone from Canterbury Cathedral, which was originally intended to be the foundation stone of the National Anglican Cathedral of St Mark.
+As the national cathedral never eventuated, St John's came to be viewed by some as the de facto "Westminster Abbey of Australia"; and to mark the first visit of the Queen of Australia in 1954, a stone from Westminster Abbey dating back to the 13th century was gifted and installed.
+The third medieval stone is dated 1215 and was part of an exchange of stones with the Church of St John the Baptist in Brinklow in the United Kingdom in 1948 (a stone from St John’s rests in the Brinklow Church).

 Memorial plaques to parishioners cover the interior of the nave, from earlier pastoral families to eminent Australians after Australia's federation.
 Prominent memorials include those for Sir Robert Garran, Sir Littleton Groom, H. V. Evatt, Sir William McKell, Major General Sir William Bridges and General Sir Brudenell White.
 Extensive use of stained glass is evident in the chancel, the nave and within the tower.
 The chancel's east window was added between 1872 and 1874, and depicts biblical scenes related to Saint John the Baptist, after whom the church is dedicated.
 The east window was designed by William Macleod and made by the Sydney firm of John Falconer.
-It is one of the earliest Australian stained glass windows and was a prize-winning window at the Sydney Exhibition in 1973 before its installation at the church.
+It is one of the earliest Australian stained glass windows and was a prize-winning window at the Sydney Exhibition in 1873 before its installation at the church.

 The Royal Military College and St John's have long been associated with each other.
 Both are situated on land originally owned by Campbell.
 The historical ties between the church and the college are recognised by the military colours (flags) which are "laid up" beneath the organ gallery: one of the Werriwa Regiment and the other of the Royal Military College.

 In the side chapel on the north edge is a small bamboo cross with the words "Reconciliation and Repentance".
 The cross was presented to the church by the presiding bishop of the Anglican Church in Japan, Bishop Michael Yashiro, on 9 June 1950 in the years following the Second World War.
 It serves as a memorial to Sister May Hayman, a staff member at the Canberra Hospital and a parishioner at St John's.
 Sister Hayman was killed by Japanese soldiers in New Guinea whilst serving as a missionary and nurse during the war.
 In September 2014, the Bishop of Kobe (Andrew Yatuka Nakamura) attended a service at St John's in memory of Sister Hayman and to celebrate the modern Australia-Japan relationship.